 Happy Birthday, Martin Luther King Jr., written by Jean Marzollo, illustrated by Jerry Pinkney.
-Pinckney's stunning and beautiful illustrations and Marzollo's spare text make this a terrific book to introduce preschoolers to Martin Luther King and the civil rights struggle.
+Pinckney's stunning and beautiful illustrations and Marzollo's spare text make this a terrific book to introduce and teach preschoolers about Martin Luther King Jr. and the civil rights struggle.
 (Ages 3-7)

 No Mirrors in My Nana's House (Musical CD and book), written by Ysaye M. Barnwell, illustrated by Synthia Saint James.
 A young granddaughter's joyful tribute to her Nana composed by Barnwell and sung by world renowned "Sweet Honey in the Rock" on the CD.
 The CD also has a spoken-word recording of the book.
 (Ages 3-8)

 Show Way, written by Jacqueline Woodson, illustrated by Hudson Talbott.
 In this Newbery Honor Book, Woodson uses a "Show Way," a quilt sewn with secret meanings, to tell her family's history of African American women from slavery and to trace the history of the civil rights movement to the present.
-Talbott's exquisite illustrations will inspire readers to explore their own family history.
+Talbott's exquisite illustrations will not only teach children about Black History Month by inspire readers to explore their own family history.
 (Ages 4-8)

 Mr. Williams, written and illustrated by Karen Barbour.
-A beautifully illustrated retelling of one man's oral history of the hardships of African American rural life in the '30s and '40s.
+A beautifully illustrated retelling of one man's oral history of the hardships of African American rural life in the 1930's and 1940's, providing history and background for Black History Month education for kids.
 (Ages 4-8)